odea-project/qAlgorithms/report/report.md

 With the increasing application of NTS-based methods for toxicological analysis of environmental samples and the -omics disciplines, it has become critical to assure comparability and quality of results.
-The data processing step is a significant area of improvement here, since it often depends on user-specified parameters or uses vendor specific, closed-source software.
-Both properties make it difficult to achieve comparability, the first if it isn't fully reported and the latter due to lack of insight into the concrete data transformations performed.
-Rigorous quality assurance practices are necessary to maximise the gain from NTS workflows [@vosoughNontargetScreeningWater2024].
+The data processing step is a significant area of improvement here since it often depends on user-specified parameters or uses vendor-specific, closed-source software.
+Both properties make it difficult to achieve comparability, the first if it isn't fully reported and the latter due to a lack of insight into the concrete data transformations performed.
+Rigorous quality assurance practices are necessary to maximize the gain from NTS workflows [@vosoughNontargetScreeningWater2024].

-It is to be expected that, in addition to more measurements being performed, the size of datasets increses.
-Both factors combined result in very large amounts of data that in turn require highly performant data analysis software.
+It is expected that, in addition to more measurements being performed, the size of datasets will increase.
+Both factors combined result in very large amounts of data that require highly performant data analysis software.

-With the emergence of central databases for (analysed) NTS data like InSpectra [@feraudInSpectraPlatformIdentifying2023], there is a need for ensuring result comparability through standardised feature detection algorithms.
-The fact that different algorithms lead to very different results when employed on the same dataset poses a major challenge here [@hohrenkComparisonSoftwareTools2020], however it could be demonstrated that correlation is much higher when priorising high-quality data [@reuschenbachQBinningDataQualityBased2023].
+With the emergence of central databases for (analyzed) NTS data like InSpectra [@feraudInSpectraPlatformIdentifying2023], there is a need to ensure result comparability through standardized feature detection algorithms.
+The fact that different algorithms lead to very different results when employed on the same dataset poses a major challenge here [@hohrenkComparisonSoftwareTools2020], however, it could be demonstrated that the correlation is much higher when prioritizing high-quality data [@reuschenbachQBinningDataQualityBased2023].

-The general steps of processing data obtained by HPLC-HRMS in NTS workflows are centroiding, generating EICs and identifying chromatographic peaks.
-The peaks are then summarised as features and annotated, with the ultimate aim to relate all measured ions to their source molecule.
+The general steps of processing data obtained by HPLC-HRMS in NTS workflows are centroiding, generating EICs, and identifying chromatographic peaks.
+The peaks are then summarised as features and annotated, with the ultimate aim of relating all measured ions to their source molecule.
 During each of these steps, quality parameters are needed to obtain a comprehensive overview of the final result reliability on a per-feature basis.
 For the centroiding step, such a parameter was already introduced with the DQSC [@reuschenbachDevelopmentScoringParameter2022].
-Established algorithms, for example centWave [@tautenhahnHighlySensitiveFeature2008], do not provide such a parameter for generated EICs.
+Established algorithms, such as centWave [@tautenhahnHighlySensitiveFeature2008], do not provide such a parameter for generated EICs.

-The centWave algorithm identifies regions of interest (ROI) by starting at the first scan and elongating present masses with points from the second, third etc. As tolerance, the mass accuracy the the mass spectrometer is used.
-New additions are always checked against the mean mz of all points already part of a region.
+The centWave algorithm identifies regions of interest (ROI) by starting at the first scan and elongating present masses with points from the second, third, etc. As tolerance, the mass accuracy of the mass spectrometer is used.
+New additions are always checked against the mean mz of all points already in a region.
 ROIs must have a minimum size to be accepted [@tautenhahnHighlySensitiveFeature2008].
-Mass tolerance (in ppm) and minimum size are general parameters that need to be optimised by measuring reference compounds.
+Mass tolerance (in ppm) and minimum size are general parameters that must be optimized by measuring reference compounds.
-If a filter by centroid intensity is used, it must also be optimised.
+If a filter by centroid intensity is used, it must also be optimized.
 While some recommendations for field-specific settings exist, these are still quite vague and not necessarily suited to environmental NTS [@forsbergDataProcessingMultiomic2018].
 CentWave also directly fits a peak to the EIC and produces a feature.

-These problems are directly adressed by reducing the amount of parameters present in the actual algorithm and minimising the steps during analysis which involve subjective decisions when setting mass tolerances or filter thresholds.
+These problems are directly addressed by reducing the amount of parameters present in the actual algorithm and minimizing the steps during the analysis which involve subjective decisions when setting mass tolerances or filter thresholds.
 To this end, Reuschenbach et al. (2023) presented the qBinning algorithm, which aims to resolve centroided NTS data using only information already present in the dataset [@reuschenbachQBinningDataQualityBased2023].

-Accordingly, qBinning does not depend on user input, instead utilising parameters derived from statistical principles.
-These take into account the essential mathematical properties of a peak and sidestep the subjective approach of manual parameter selection and optimisation.
-The chosen approach allows for bins to be non-continuous in the scan dimension, which is not provided by other binning approaches.
-The removal of this multitude of parameters also removes the time investment needed to optimise them and provides a uniform base for other steps towards feature detection and annotation.
+Accordingly, qBinning does not depend on user input but instead utilizes statistical principles' parameters.
+These consider the essential mathematical properties of a peak and sidestep the subjective approach of manual parameter selection and optimization.
+The chosen approach allows bins to be non-continuous in the scan dimension, which is not provided by other binning approaches [@gerrit: This is not true, e.g., ADAP also works with gaps; however, it also requires input parameters from users].
+The removal of this multitude of parameters also removes the time investment needed to optimize them and provides a uniform base for other steps toward feature detection and annotation.

-A further advantage of the qBinning algorithm in comparison with other methods of binning is that it provides a quality parameter specific to the processing step.
+A further advantage of the qBinning algorithm compared with other binning methods is that it provides a quality parameter specific to the processing step.
 Implemented as the DQSB, it provides direct and simple feedback towards the degree to which a given bin could be distinguished from its surroundings.
 This parameter